Is Professional Teeth Whitening Healthy?

 For individuals with existing dental work, like crowns, whitening treatments manage not to be possible options.
 While bleaching functions to whiten yellowish stains on natural teeth, restorative devices do not brighten in the same way.
 However, patients with previous dental work can still gain brighter smiles through other dental processes, such as bonding or veneers.
 Both approaches work by using a substance or material — bonding resin or porcelain — that a dentist then colors to match surrounding teeth or a patient’s preferred brightness.

 Professional teeth whitening gets rapid outcomes and is suitable and healthy for many dental patients.
-The chemicals can raise risks of sensitivity to some patients, especially those with existing dental health problems, and the treatments may not be sufficient with replacement teeth.
+The chemicals can raise risks of sensitivity in some patients, especially those with existing dental health problems, and the treatments may not be sufficient with replacement teeth.
 However, whatever the present state of a patient’s mouth, a dental expert can help them get a bright and healthy smile.

 Contact us to book your appointment at our dental office in Windsor, CO.